isomerpages/ogp-isomer/_getting-started/FAQs/Access & Vendors.md

 ---
 ##### Can I hire external vendors to manage my Isomer website?

+Yes you can.
+Isomer is designed to be simple enough for officers to manage themselves, even without any coding knowledge.
+But we understand that sometimes you need additional help.

-Yes, but the **Isomer team does not liase directly with vendors**.
+However, the **Isomer team does not liase directly with vendors**.
 All communication **must** go through an agency representative.
 We do not  explain the product to vendors on an agency's behalf.

 - We cannot meet with them to explain how the product works
 - Any queries from a vendor should be directed to the agency representative, then asked to us by the officer.

+**You can add a vendor as a collaborator to your website through IsomerCMS.** If you have trouble adding them as a collaborator, contact Isomer support.

 ##### Can I restrict editing access to specific pages?
 No you cannot.
 All collaborators on your website have edit access to all pages on an Isomer website.